Acqua Fragile: History

 After the breakup, Acqua Fragile members pursued independent projects.
 Lanzetti has had a relatively successful solo career and later joined neoprogressive group Mangala Vallis.
 Dondi and Canavera played in several groups (including a Beatles tribute band).
-Dondi has recently founded a new project, called "Acqua Fragile Project", as a revival act in honor of Acqua Fragile.
+In 2004 Dondi founded a new group, called "Acqua Fragile Project", as a revival act in honor of Acqua Fragile; the project ended in 2006.
+Lanzetti, Canavera and Dondi reformed as Acqua Fragile in 2013, and released the albums A New Chant in 2017 and Moving Fragments in 2023.